samvelie/ajax-chrome-extension/README.md

 # Chrome extension with AngularJS and AJAX

-1. Proof of external server communication with extension
+Proof of external server communication with extension.
+Working in conjunction with node-server-for-chrome-extension repo.